OFTechLabs/game-of-homes-workshop/README.md

 ## Requirements

-Windows 10, Version 1809 or newer.
+* Windows 10, Version 1607 or newer (see [Supported Windows Releases](https://learn.microsoft.com/en-us/dotnet/core/install/windows#supported-releases)).
-MacOS 10.13 "High Sierra" or newer.
+* MacOS 10.15 "Catalina" or newer (see [Supported macOS Releases](https://learn.microsoft.com/en-us/dotnet/core/install/macos#supported-releases)).
-Various Linux distributions.
+* Various Linux distributions (see [Install .NET on Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux)).

 ## Installation

-Download and install [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) for either Windows, MacOS or Linux. `Make sure that you pick the correct version` like x64 otherwise it will not run.
+Download and install [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) for either Windows, MacOS or Linux. `Make sure that you pick the correct version`like x64 otherwise it will not run.
 It is unlikely that you need x86 since all CPU's nowadays are 64 bit (=`x64`).
 For more details which OS is supported and how to install see https://docs.microsoft.com/en-us/dotnet/core/install/.
 Download and install [Visual Studio Code](https://code.visualstudio.com/download) for either Windows, MacOS or Linux.